Oops! Sorry!!

 What is a Visa?

 A visa usually appears as a stamp in the applicant’s passport and gives the nonimmigrant certain privileges, most importantly, the right to request entry into the United States.
-Our visa attorneys have successfully obtained thousands of visas for clients spanning all different visa categories.
+Our NYC based visa attorneys have successfully obtained thousands of visas for clients spanning all different visa categories.

 Where is a Visa issued?